Exus Blog Article

-In 2018, only 37% of the country even had access to banking services.
+How has Islamic banking improved Moroccan finance In 2018, only 37% of the country even had access to banking services.
 One year later and 60% held at least one bank account and 40% of women were banked.
 It would be callous to suggest the rise in Islamic banking was 100% responsible for this increase in inclusivity, but it certainly helped a great deal.
-Indeed, the figures would suggest that it’s a combination of this access to Sharia-compliant products and services and the digital solutions catalysed by the regulatory shift in 2015 that is responsible.
+Indeed, the figures would suggest that it’s a combination of this access to Sharia-compliant products and services and the digital solutions catalyzed by the regulatory shift in 2015 that is responsible.

-Of course, the participatory sector is still young and evolving: Sharia-compliant real estate financing, investment accounts and financing are all currently being utilised, but it’s the introduction of Islamic insurance (or “takaful”) that is certain to further increase the sector’s liquidity in the coming years.
+Of course, the participatory sector is still young and evolving: Sharia-compliant real estate financing, investment accounts, and financing are all currently being utilized, but it’s the introduction of Islamic insurance (or “takaful”) that is certain to further increase the sector’s liquidity in the coming years.
 Sharia-compliant contactless credit cards are also expected to continue rising in popularity throughout the decade.